 The program has selected 10 neighborhoods identified by environmental and socioeconomic data within Fairfield, Vacaville and Suisun City.
 The map below shows the identified neighborhoods.
 You can click on each neighborhood to see the data for that community.

 Building New Analysis

-A key part of identifying the Listening Circle communities involves looking at the available data on disadvantaged communities, but also looking beyond the existing data.
+A key part of identifying the Conversation Circle communities involves looking at the available data on disadvantaged communities, but also looking beyond the existing data.